Protect Your Enterprise Wireless Network

 “Malicious associations” are when wireless devices can be actively made by attackers to connect to a company network through their cracking laptop instead of a company access point (AP).
 These types of laptops are known as “soft APs” and are created when a cracker runs some software that makes his/her wireless network card look like a legitimate access point.
 Once the cracker has gained access, he/she can steal passwords, launch attacks on the wired network, or plant trojans.
 Since wireless networks operate at the Layer 2 level, Layer 3 protections such as network authentication and virtual private networks (VPNs) offer no barrier.
 Wireless 802.1x authentications do help with protection but are still vulnerable to cracking.
 The idea behind this type of attack may not be to break into a VPN or other security measures.
 Most likely the cracker is just trying to take over the client at the Layer 2 level.

-A man-in-the-middle attacker entices computers to log into a computer which is set up as a soft AP (Access Point).
+A man-in-the-middle attacker entices computers to log into a computer that is set up as a soft AP (Access Point).
 Once this is done, the hacker connects to a real access point through another wireless card offering a steady flow of traffic through the transparent hacking computer to the real network.
 The hacker can then sniff the traffic.

 How can you minimize the risks to enterprise Wi-Fi networks?